 I recently saw an article that said if you invested $10,000 in the Netflix IPO in May 2002 it would be worth over $1.5 million today.
 On the face of it sounds an excellent investment, but when looking at the chart would you really have held on when the price dropped almost 75% in the first 5 months of trading, and 80% in 2004-05 and again in 2011-12?
-If you would have hung on during those declines – known as drawdowns – then it’s safe to say that you have very little risk management or stop-loss strategy!
+If you would have hung on during those declines – known as drawdowns – then it’s safe to say that you might need to read up on money management!

 Here’s the chart of Netflix (set to semi-log scale so that the price scale is in percentage terms so that the price movements are proportional), with the drawdowns marked with the Price Measure tool:

-I was thinking that there would be an easier way to visualise these drawdowns on the chart without having to manually apply the PM tool, so I – ok with a bit of help! – came up with a scripting tool that measures the moves from the highs to lows, and plots it below the chart using the Show View tool:
+I was thinking that there would be an easier way to visualise these drawdowns on the chart without having to manually apply the PM tool, so I – ok with a bit of help! – came up with a scripting tool that measures the drops from the 52 week high to the lows, and plots it below the chart using the Show View tool: